iamsyedbilal/js-logic-daily/README.md

 - Day 14 ✅ // Write a function that calculate the simple interest.
 - Day 15 ✅ // JS Form Validation Project
 - Day 16 ✅ // Write a function that tells the number is prime or not
+- Day 17 ✅ // Write a function that count words of a sentence
 - _...updating daily..._

 ## 🚀 Goal